doitintl/CloudBlaster/README.md

 ### Prerequisites

 * Install and initialize `gcloud`.
 This tool provides authentication, though it is used to give commands only in the tests.

 ### Building and running it with Maven

 * You can also use a Docker image instead.
 See [below](#building-and-running-it-with-docker)
 * The following instructions explain how to do it using Maven.
 * Install Maven.
 We use it here to run the project, building it if needed, with a single command.

 #### Listing the assets

-* Edit `config/list-filter.yaml` (or another file whose name you will specify on the command line of Lister and Deleter).
+* Edit `config/list-filter.yaml` (or another file whose name you will specify on the command line of Lister and Deleter) .
 You can add filters for each asset type to specify assets that you don't or do wants to include in listings.
   (See the top of that file for detailed instructions.)
 * To run the Lister (first building it as needed), run  `./mvn_build_and_run_lister.sh -p <GCP_PROJECT>`
     * The Lister outputs `asset-list/asset-list.txt` (configurable with the `-o` flag).
+* To see command line flags: Run `./build-and-run-lister -h`
 * To list  *all* GCP assets, whether or not supported for deletion by Cloud Blaster.
     * Add the `-n` flag.
     * The default output file for this is `all-types-assets-list.txt`.
         * You can set a different file for output with the `-o` flag.
-* To see command line flags: Run `./build-and-run-lister -h`

 #### Deleting listed assets

-* Review `asset-list/asset-list.txt` (or another file you plan to use) and remove lines for any assets that you do not want to delete.
+* Review `asset-list/asset-list.txt` (or whatever file is being used per configuration) and remove lines for any assets that you do not want to delete.
 * Add a comment `# Ready to delete` (or just add those words, case insensitive, to any comment line).
 * To run the Deleter (first building if needed), run `./mvn_build_and_run_deleter.sh`
     * The Deleter tries to delete the assets listed in `asset-list.txt` (configurable).
 * Notes:
     * To see command line flags: Run`./build-and-run-deleter.sh -h`
     * You do not need to specify the project, as this is included in every asset path in `asset-list.txt`.
     * Some assets cannot be deleted, such as attached Disks or the default GAE Service; or where permission is not available.
 There is no harm in having them in `asset-list.txt` -- you will just get an exception.
     * For speed, deletion is executed concurrently.

 ### Building and running it with Docker
 * Install Docker as a prerequisite.